elliotaplant/redux-auth0/README.md

 In order to make `checkSession` work, you need to add the URL where the authorization request originates from, to the Allowed Web Origins list of your Auth0 client in the Dashboard under your client's Settings.

+## Set up any Identity Providers

+In order to log in with Google, Facebook, etc. you'll have to connect them as [Identity Providers](https://auth0.com/docs/identityproviders) to Auth0.
+Follow those instructions for each provider you'll be using.

+Note that you'll still be able to log in to the app without setting this up, but you'll be using the Auth0 dev keys.
+The 'Renew Token' button won't work.

 ## Run the Application

 The development server that comes with create-react-app can be used to serve the application.